 - Professional Librarians Unit (LX) Contract (for Librarians)

 Policies for Non-Represented Non-Faculty Academic Employees:

-A one-time interlocation payment is required when an employee at one UC campus (home campus) is eligible to receive a payment originating from another UC campus (host campus) for an event or service of short duration.
+An interlocation one-time payment is required when an employee at one UC campus (home campus) is eligible to receive a payment originating from another UC campus (host campus) for an event or service of short duration.
 Interlocation one-time payment forms (UPAY 644-C) should be sent for approval processing to the Academic Affairs Specialist assigned as liaison to the external UC campus/location on the following list: Interlocation One-Time Payment Contact List.

 Policies and Procedures: